 Made possible with generous support from Marc Andren & Christine Reardon.

 The second concert, on November 20, will feature the duo of trombonist Steve Swell and baritone saxophonist Dave Sewelson.
 Steve is an old friend and a veteran of the festival, having appeared in many groups, and we welcome Dave to the family for the first time.

-Swell & Sewelson will be preceded by the Wilder/Reid Duo, comprised of distinguished area artists Kaleigh Wilder on baritone saxophone and Everett Reid on drums.
+Swell & Sewelson will be preceded by the Wilder/Reid Duo, Detroit’s rising stars Kaleigh Wilder, baritone saxophone, and Everett Reid, drums.